I've always loved making to-do lists. Even if my to-dos are a bit overwhelming, the act of writing them down imparts a sense of "You’ve got this!"

 Watch out for capital gains payouts: Mutual funds typically distribute capital gains in December, and by November, fund companies are usually publishing estimates of their impending distributions.
 At a minimum, you want to avoid buying a fund just before it makes a distribution.

-Conduct a year-end portfolio review: There's no telling how the market--and in turn your investments--will perform in 2018, but year end is a good time to check up on your portfolio.
+Conduct a year-end portfolio review: There's no telling how the market--and in turn your investments--will perform in 2019, but year-end is a good time to check up on your portfolio.
 If you own investments in your taxable account that have lost value, selling to generate a tax loss is a way to find a silver lining.
-The 0% long-term capital gains rate is also in effect for 2018, so investors whose income puts them under the thresholds may be able to engage in tax-gain harvesting.
-And investors at all income levels can improve their portfolios by repositioning within their tax-sheltered accounts, where they’ll pay no taxes following changes as long as the money stays inside the account.
+The 0% long-term capital gains rate is also in effect for 2019, so investors whose income puts them under the thresholds may be able to engage in tax-gain harvesting.
+And investors at all income levels can improve their portfolios by repositioning within their tax-sheltered accounts, where they'll pay no taxes following changes as long as the money stays inside the account.

 Take your required minimum distributions: If you're post age 70 1/2, you know the drill: Dec.
 31 is your deadline for taking required minimum distributions from your tax-deferred accounts, such as IRAs and 401(k)s.
 Affluent retirees love to hate their RMDs, but I always recommend that retirees trim their distributions from holdings they wanted to prune anyway--positions that have grown too large, for example, or funds and stocks that have outlived their usefulness.
 If you're in the enviable position of not needing your RMDs to live on, consider steering a portion of the distribution, up to $100,000, to charity via the qualified charitable distribution maneuver.